How to Use Google Trends to Time Your Bitcoin Buys (The "Retail Gap" Strategy)

 Read the Interest Over Time score

 The current score is your signal.
-Remember: 100 is peak interest (usually at price tops), 0 to 30 is accumulation zone, 30 to 60 is Retail Gap territory (current), 60 to 100 is FOMO territory.
+Remember: 100 is peak interest (usually at price tops), 0 to 30 is the accumulation zone (current), 30 to 60 is Retail Gap territory, 60 to 100 is FOMO territory.

 4